baymlab/HMSphages/docs/resources/04_everydaychecklist.md

 # At the end of the day

 - Make sure your lab notebook has everything you did during the day
-- Clear down your lab bench and clean with ethanol and/or Virkon
+- Clear your lab bench and clean with ethanol and/or Virkon